sl-virtudazo/Pharmacy-Prescription-Transaction-Manager/README.md

 	If you have exported the program into a '.jar file' (example, 'PharmacyManagerSystem.jar'), you can run it using the command below:

 	java -jar PharmacyManagerSystem.jar

+**🗎 REVISIONS**

+We made minor revisions both to our system and documentation to better demonstrate our algorithmic improvements:

+1. In the Results and Discussion section, we added a baseline comparison from an existing study.
+The statement reads: “Consequently, the system demonstrates a marked improvement in transaction speed and accuracy, effectively mitigating the inefficiencies inherent in sequential search methods with O(n) complexity typical of manual processes.”
+This addition highlights how similar systems transition from a linear search approach to a hashing algorithm.

+2. We also included a comparison table and sample code in the same section to directly compare the existing method to our implementation, clearly highlighting the complexity differences and performance improvements achieved by our system.